dgubko/Overlook/README.md

 <img width="1430" alt="Screenshot 2022-11-15 at 10 59 31 AM" src="https://user-images.githubusercontent.com/105132801/201992771-cd6028ec-b23b-4cdf-8d37-a57311bd41a7.png">

-Overlook is a hotel management tool for hotel customers and staff to manage room bookings and calculate customer bills.
-Customers can see their own past and future bookings, total spent amount for all time or reserve a new room.
 ### Goals and Objectives

 - Use OOP to drive the design of the application and the code